superhero1/ffritz/README.md

 In addition to the core features it is possible to install an application image to the Atom core (see README-APP.md).

+You can either use the pre-built image from the download section or build it by yourself:

+	make package-atom

 The image is distributed as ffritz-app-VERSION.tar.
 To install it,

 - Copy it to the box NAS directory